Fan-Dongyi/scopeLog/README.md

 # SCOPE

-SCOPE: a Tree-based Self-Correcting Online Log Parsing mehtod with Syntactic-Semantic Collaboration.
+SCOPE: a Tree-based Self-Correcting Online Log Parsing method with Syntactic-Semantic Collaboration.
 It introduces a novel bi-directional tree structure that enables efficient template matching from both forward and reverse directions, resulting in a higher overall matching rate.
 Additionally, it adopts a two-stage syntactic-semantic collaboration framework: a lightweight NLP model first utilizes POS information for syntax-based matching, while the LLM is selectively invoked as a fallback to handle semantically complex cases when uncertainty remains.
 This design significantly reduces LLM API usage while maintaining high accuracy, achieving a balance between efficiency and effectiveness.

 SW framework is extented based on Drain3.